 Baptism does not save, true faith in the Lord Jesus Christ saves.
 God commands us to believe in the finished work and Person Jesus Christ and then to be baptized.
-Any believer who refuses baptism should truly examine his or her conversion, have they truly repented and believed?

 Eternal Security of the believer: Every child of God possesses eternal life.
-Being justified by faith, sanctified by God, and sealed by the Holy Spirit, he/she is safe and secure for all eternity and cannot lose his salvation.
+Being justified by faith, sanctified by God, and sealed by the Holy Spirit, he/she is safe and secure for all eternity and cannot lose his/her salvation.
 Through sin, a Christian can lose his/her fellowship, joy, power, testimony, and rewards, and incur the Father’s chastisement (discipline) but the relationship is eternal, being established by the new birth.

 John 10:27-29, I Corinthians 3:11-17, 5:1-5 and 11:30-32 and Hebrews 12:5-11.

-The New Testament speaks also of the church as the Body of Christ which includes all of the redeemed of the church age, believers from every tribe, and tongue, and people, and nation.
-The church is composed of all those who have believed on the Lord Jesus Christ, have been regenerated by the Spirit of God by whom they have been baptized into one body of whom Christ is the head.
+The New Testament speaks of the church as the Body and Bride of Christ which includes all of the redeemed of the church age, believers from every tribe, tongue, people, nation both Jew and Gentile.
+The church is composed of all those who have believed on the Lord Jesus Christ during the church age, have been regenerated by the Spirit of God by whom they have been baptized into one body of whom Christ is the head.
 The purpose of the church is to love, worship, and glorify God, love people, reach the lost and make disciples.
-We accomplish this by prayer, study, and application of the Bible, evangelism, discipleship, fellowship, ministry, and worship.
+We accomplish this by prayer, study and application of the Bible, evangelism, discipleship, fellowship, ministry, and worship.

 Satan: We believe as the Bible reveals that Satan is a created angelic being.
 Satan was originally named Lucifer.
 Lucifer was the anointed Cherub who guarded the throne of God until he rebelled against God.
 Satan is the author of sin, a liar and the father of lies, and is destined to the judgment of eternal punishment in the lake of fire.
 He is the adversary, enemy of both God and man.